google/go-cloud/internal/docs/pubsub/design.md

 }

 // Ack acknowledges the message, telling the server that it does not need to
-// be sent again to the associated Subscriber.
+// be sent again to the associated Subscription.
 This method blocks until
 // the message has been confirmed as acknowledged on the server, or failure
 // occurs.
 An AckNotSupportedError can be returned for pubsub systems that
 // do not support Acks.